aliyassine16/React-Weather-Forecast-Board/README.md

 ### Running the Application

+1. Navigate the command line and run "npm run build"
-1. Navigate the command line and run "npm start"
+2. Navigate the command line and run "npm start"
-2. go the browser and type http://localhost:3003
+3. go the browser and type http://localhost:3003